asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Disadvantages.md

 # ⛔ Disadvantages

-These are the disadvantages of RapiDoc healthcare service:
+These are the disadvantages of Health.io healthcare service:

 - **Potential privacy concerns:** There may be concerns related to storing personal health information online.